 In light of the literature reviewed above, we formulated several hypotheses.
 First, we predicted that the processing of the target color will be enhanced (larger SSVEP amplitude) compared to the distractor color throughout all phases of the experiment.
 Further, we predicted that the SSVEP amplitudes will be modulated by value in the training phase.
 Specifically, we hypothesized that the processing of the high value stimulus will be facilitated (larger SSVEP amplitude) both when it acts as a target, and when it acts as a distractor.
 We also predicted that the processing of the low value stimulus will be suppressed (lower SSVEP amplitude) compared to baseline.
-This effect will also be observable in the behavior thorough as task-performance improvements in the training phase, which will be more pronounced when the high value color is attended.
-Finally, we hypothesized that these effects of value, on both the SSVEP amplitudes and behavior, will have a long lasting effect and thus be observable in the test phase when rewards will no longer be available.
+This effect will also be observable in the behavior as task-performance improvements in the training phase, which will be more pronounced when the high value color is attended.
+Finally, we hypothesized that these effects of value, on both the SSVEP amplitudes and behavior, will have a long lasting effect and will thus be observable in the test phase when rewards are no longer available.